History

 Architecture

-The church was situated in the north-eastern part of the village, on the west side of the main rural road, on a small rectangular plot, originally serving as a village cemetery.
-It was founded on a rectangular plan with dimensions of 12.6 x 7.1 meters, with a three-sided closure of the eastern part.
-It was built of ceramic bricks on a lime mortar.
-The tower, on a rectangular outline of 5.6 x 5.6 meters, already built of erratic stones, with the use of smaller pebbles and brick rubble in the joints, was added from the west.
-The interior of the aisleless nave was illuminated by ogival windows.
+The church was situated on the edge of the Goleniów Forest, in the north-eastern part of the village, on the west side of the main rural road, on a small plot originally used as a village cemetery.
+It was made of erratic stones and ceramic bricks of large dimensions, connected with lime mortar, from which the nave was erected on a rectangular plan with dimensions of 12.6 x 7.1 meters, with a three-sided closure of the eastern part.
+The tower on a rectangular outline of 5.6 x 5.6 meters, built of erratic stones, with the use of smaller pebbles and crushed bricks in the joints, was added from the west.

 Current state

 At present only the fragments of the perimeter walls of the nave have been preserved to a height of about 40-50 cm and the tower originally added to the western wall.
-On its eastern wall, bossage in plaster is partially preserved.
+On its eastern wall, bossage in plaster is partially preserved, probably of early modern origin, as well as the wooden top of the tower.
+In the ground floor, you can see the entrance portal and the passage to the nave.
+Currently, the area of the church is neglected and covered with vegetation.

 bibliography: